Monitoring protects your easement in perpetuity

 Monitoring serves as a regular reminder that the landowner is legally bound to keep the property in the condition as defined in the conservation easement.
 As an easement passes down the line from the original donor (grantor) to subsequent property owners, there is a greater chance the new owners might ignore the terms of the easement.

-Our Stewardship Fund is set aside solely to cover the costs of monitoring, administering and stewarding Ausbon Sargent's conservation easement properties.
-Our Enforcement Fund is for defending Ausbon Sargent's conservation easements.
+Our board designated Stewardship Fund is set aside solely to cover the costs of monitoring, administering and stewarding Ausbon Sargent's conservation easement properties.
+Our board designated Enforcement Fund is for defending Ausbon Sargent's conservation easements.

 Policy